Spencer021/Public-Ninja-One-Scripts/SystrayAdminLock.md

 ```
 ## Configuring the System Tray for Admin-Only Scripts

-Next, let’s set up the NinjaOne system tray to clearly identify and organize scripts restricted to admin use.
-This ensures they’re easily distinguishable and properly secured.
+Next, let’s configure the NinjaOne system tray to clearly distinguish and organize scripts reserved for admin use.
+This setup ensures they’re both easily recognizable and securely managed.

 ### Steps:
 1. Go to **Administration > Branding > Systray** in the NinjaOne interface.
-2. Either create a new system tray configuration or modify an existing one.
+2. Either create a new system tray configuration or edit an existing one.
 3. Add the following elements to structure your admin-only scripts:

 | Menu Item Type    | Details                     |